jackryan03/CS4414-HW1/README.md

 This command runs KNN search in 384D to find the 2 nearest neighbors to the query point.

+We have also uploaded several simple test cases (e.g., `3d-1.json`) in `part2/data` that you can use for debugging.

 ## Starter Code